Victorian romances with mystical and Rosicrucian themes.

 Methuen's Colonial Library 1895 first edition (Colonial), 487pp +adverts to endpapers.

-A Norwegian Princess marries and English gentlemen but finds society in England dreadful and is tricked into fleeing her husband back to Norway, where he follows his true love.
+A Norwegian Princess marries an English gentleman but finds society in England dreadful and is tricked into fleeing her husband back to Norway, where he follows his true love.

 Thelma's father Olaf is a pagan, and the Lutheran villagers are suspicious of Thelma's Catholicism.